smartnic/sigcomm21_artifact/README.md

 ```
 BPF_ST_MEM(BPF_W, BPF_REG_10, -4, 0),  // *(u32 *)(r10 - 4) = 0
 ```
-K2 reduces 4 intructions to 1 instruction by directly storing an immediate number on the stack and removing redundant instruction.
+K2 reduces 4 intructions to 1 instruction by directly storing an immediate number on the stack and removing redundant instructions.

 ---